 How can it affect your life?

 When your mind is cluttered, you lack focus.
-According to the Zeigarnik Effect (based on Psychologist Bluma Zeigarnik’s research), unresolved and interrupted tasks thieve the attention of your brain until you have a clear proposal of what you’re going to do to deal with them.
+According to the Zeigarnik Effect (based on Psychologist Bluma Zeigarnik’s research), unresolved and interrupted tasks thieve the attention of your brain.
 The human mind hates unfinished tasks.
 Part of your energy is being swallowed up by each task and this can stifle your creativity.

 What’s more, according to science, if you’re unable to get through the backlog in your brain, you’ll be slower and less efficient in processing information which may lead to poor decision making.
 Having less mind space can also trigger bouts of anxiety and stress.
 And ultimately, that feeling of overwhelm leads to procrastinating: you’re trying to move in so many different directions at once that you end up getting very little done.
 If you’re often looking for ways to numb yourself (for example binge watching TV until late), in order to stop thinking, then you know how it feels.